unauthparadox/ArcCreate/README.md

 I don't know how to build applications in Unity, so you'll need to add the Polish translation to the current official ArcCreate release yourself.
 Here's how you can do it in the editor:
 1. In this repository, go to [pl.yml](https://github.com/unauthparadox/ArcCreate/blob/master/Assets/StreamingAssets/Locales/pl.yml) and download it.
-2. Download [the latest official ArcCreate release](https://github.com/Arcthesia/ArcCreate/releases) and extract it.
+2. Download [the latest official ArcCreate release (this means versions for Windows, macOS or Linux)](https://github.com/Arcthesia/ArcCreate/releases) and extract it.
 3. In the extracted folder, go to `ArcCreate_Data/StreamingAssets/Locales`.
 4. Paste the pl.yml file you've downloaded from this repository to the `Locales` folder in ArcCreate.
 5. Open ArcCreate and change your language to Polish.